 Being a small city, Dell Rapids does not have a public transit system used by locals to get to and from work.

-The citizens of Dell Rapids are very well educated compared to the average community in the nation: 38.88% of adults in Dell Rapids have a bachelor's degree or even advanced degree.
+The population of Dell Rapids is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.88% of adults in Dell Rapids have a bachelor's degree or even advanced degree.

 The per capita income in Dell Rapids in 2022 was $44,052, which is wealthy relative to South Dakota, and upper middle income relative to the rest of the US.
 This equates to an annual income of $176,208 for a family of four.
 However, Dell Rapids contains both very wealthy and poor people as well.